-The Company has interest rate caps and natural gas swaps that are fair valued using Level 2 inputs.
+The Company has interest rate caps, natural gas swaps and cross currency swaps that are fair valued using Level 2 inputs.
 In addition, the Company applies a credit valuation adjustment to reflect credit risk which is calculated based on credit default swaps.
 To the extent that the Company's net exposure under a specific master agreement is an asset, the Company utilizes the counterparty's default swap rate.
 If the net exposure under a specific master agreement is a liability, the Company utilizes a default swap rate comparable to PQ Group Holdings.
 The credit valuation adjustment is added to the discounted fair value to reflect the exit price that a market participant would be willing to receive to assume the Company's liabilities or that a market participant would be willing to pay for the Company's assets.
-As of December 31, 2017 and 2016, the credit valuation adjustment resulted in a minimal change in the fair value of the derivatives.

-5. Accumulated Other Comprehensive Income (Loss):
+6. Accumulated Other Comprehensive Income (Loss):

-The following table presents the components of accumulated other comprehensive income (loss), net of tax, as of December 31, 2017 and 2016:
+The following table presents the components of accumulated other comprehensive income (loss), net of tax, as of December 31, 2018 and 2017: